Shopify/liquid/filters/upcase.md

 title: upcase
 ---

-`upcase` makes each character in a string uppercase.
+Makes each character in a string uppercase.
 It has no effect on strings which are already all uppercase.

 ```liquid
 {% raw %}